hamidgasmi/training.computerscience.algorithms-datastructures/README.md

             - Choose random hash function from universal family Hp (choose random a ∈ [1, p − 1] and b ∈ [0, p − 1])
 - E.g., Phone Book 2:
     - Problem: Design a data structure to store phone book contacts: names of people along with their phone numbers
-    - The following peration must be fast: Call person by name
+    - The following operation must be fast: Call person by name
     - Solution: To implement Map from names to phone numbers
 - Use Cases:
     - [Rabin-Karp's Algorithm](https://brilliant.org/wiki/rabin-karp-algorithm/) uses **Polynomial Hashing** to find patterns in strings